Virtualization-projects/rancher-labs-wiki/Rancher-2.0.md

 - **Workload UX** - Rancher is introducing a new Workload UX that will allow users to leverage the simplicity of Rancher Compose to create and manage their k8s workloads.
 Supported workload features:
   * Ability to create workloads that will automatically translate into appropriate k8s resources (Pods, StatefulSets, Deployments, DaemonSets, etc.).
 Rancher will also automatically create an appropriate k8s service (NodePort, LoadBalance Service, ClusterIP) based on how the user wants to publish their ports.
 Rancher does the heavy lifting and translation for you.
 You do not need to know or understand k8s constructs before using this.
   * Ability to create and use Ingress.
-  * Ability to create and use k8s volumes through persistent volume claims (PVC)
   * Ability to add authenticated registries
   * Ability to manage k8s secrets
   * Ability to manage your SSL certificates for Ingress.